Bexarotene Gel (Targretin® Gel Formulation)

 How to Take Bexarotene (Gel Formulation)

 Bexarotene gel formulation is applied to the skin.
-When starting use of this medication, it should be used once every other day for the first week.
+When starting to use this medication, it should be used once every other day for the first week.
 The frequency should be increased on a weekly basis or as directed by your care provider to once a day, then twice a day, then three times a day, and finally, four times a day.

 How to Apply:

 - Apply the gel using a clean, washed finger.
 Apply a generous coating over the surface of each lesion, trying not to apply gel to the healthy skin around the lesion.
-This will help reduce redness and irritation to the healthy skin.
+This will help reduce redness and irritation to healthy skin.

 - Immediately after applying the gel, wipe the finger with a tissue and wash with soap and water.

-- Allow the gel to dry for 5-10 minutes before covering with clothing.
+- Allow the gel to dry for 5-10 minutes before covering it with clothing.
 Avoid covering with gauze or bandages.

 - Use a non-deodorant soap when bathing and wait at least 20 minutes after a shower or bath to apply the gel.
 Avoid getting the area wet (bathing, swimming) for 3 hours after applying.

-- Do not apply to mucosal surfaces, including eyes, nostrils, mouth, vagina, tip of penis, rectum or anus.
+- Do not apply to mucosal surfaces, including eyes, nostrils, mouth, vagina, the tip of penis, rectum, or anus.